Maurice Boucher: Hells Angels

 On 15 September 1990, Claude Meunier, the president of Outlaws' Montreal chapter, was assassinated in a drive-by shooting, taking four bullets to his chest.
 At Meunier's funeral, Leblanc was nearly lynched by other Outlaws who accused him of betraying Meunier to the Angels.
 Shortly afterwards, Tony Mentore, Meunier's right-hand man, was approached by a young man with a map who was apparently lost.
 The young man had a handgun hidden under the map and used it to shoot Mentore three times in the head.
 In November 1990, Boucher was discovered by the police to be carrying a 38-caliber handgun, paying the $900 fine rather than serve five months in prison.
 By December 1990, the Outlaws had been virtually driven out of Quebec by Boucher.
 By that time, the total Outlaws in Quebec numbered only ten as most of had quit following the murders of Meunier and Mentore.
 The Quebec Outlaws leader, Jean "Sonny" Lacombre, was living as a recluse, only leaving his house with his two bodyguards.
 With the Outlaws reduced down to powerlessness in Quebec, Boucher no longer needed Leblanc.
 On the night of 21 February 1991, the bullet-ridden corpses of Leblanc and his brother-in-law, Yvan Martel, were found lying in the snow less than 100 feet from the Angels' clubhouse in Sorel.
 The automobiles of both Leblanc and Martel were found in the parking lot of the Angels' clubhouse.
 When questioned by the police, Boucher denied knowing either Leblanc or Martel.

 By the early 1990s, he was considered one of the most powerful bikers in the province, and was involved in numerous lucrative criminal activities such as cocaine trafficking and loan sharking.
-On 26 March 1992, Boucher founded the Rockers, the Hells Angels' puppet club in Montreal that was to be responsible for most of the murders committed in the Quebec biker war, with hopes of being promoted up to Hells Angels.
+On 26 March 1992, Boucher founded the Rockers Motor Club, the Hells Angels' puppet club in Montreal that was to be responsible for most of the murders committed in the Quebec biker war, with hopes of being promoted up to Hells Angels.
 Francis Boucher, the oldest son of Maurice, followed his father into racist activism.
 Francis Boucher was the president of the Sorel chapter of the White Power Canada group as well being a member of the Quebec Ku Klux Klan youth wing.
 On 31 July 1992, Francis Boucher at the age of 17 organized a Nazi rally, the Aryan Festival '92, which attracted much negative publicity and was also one of the first times his father was mentioned in the Quebec media.